SriKavya3753/AshaBot/README.md

    ```

 ### Deployment on Render
-The application is deployed on Render with a multi-service architecture and includes a `render.yaml` configuration file for simplified deployment:
+The application is deployed on Render with a multi-service architecture and includes a `render.yaml` configuration file for simplified deployment.
+The live application is accessible at [https://ashabot.streamlit.app/](https://ashabot.streamlit.app/).

 1. **FastAPI Backend Service**:
    - Handles all API requests and database interactions